melanchall/drywetmidi/Docs/articles/high-level-managing/Time-and-length.md

 ITimeSpan result = timeSpan1.Add(timeSpan2, TimeSpanMode.TimeLength);
 ```

-You need to specify mode of the operation.
-In the example above `TimeLength` is used which means that first time span represents a time and the second one represents a length.
-This information is needed for conversion engine when operands are of different types.
+You need to specify the mode of the operation.
+In the example above `TimeLength` is used which means that the first time span represents a time and the second one represents a length.
+This information is needed for the conversion engine when operands are of different types.
 There are also `TimeTime` and `LengthLength` modes.

 You can also subtract one time span from another one: